 Have you appeared in any stage shows?

-Are you working on any current projects?
+Are you currently working on any projects you can tell us about?

-When can people expect your music?
+When can fans expect to hear your music?

 Follow Theo on: